For 70 years, Kiesel Guitars have been building high-quality guitars, basses, pickups, and

 electric basses and guitars, mandolins and doubleneck instruments.
 The company relocated several times - originally

-moving from Baldwin Park (outside Los Angeles) to Covina, California in 1956, then to Escondido, California in 1968.
+moving from Baldwin Park (outside of Los Angeles) to Covina, California in 1956, then to Escondido, California in 1968.

 1970 was when our President Mark Kiesel was brought on to take over the Guitar Division.
 Mark wanted to design and

-build their own line guitars and basses, and began allowing customers to choose from various options, making each
+build their own line of guitars and basses, and began allowing customers to choose from various options, making each

 guitar or bass a unique, custom built instrument.
 The various models and options expanded throughout the 1980s, and